G. Viswanathan

 Govindasamy Viswanathan (born 8 December 1938) is an Indian politician and the founder and chancellor of Vellore Institute of Technology in India.

 Political career

-He served as a member of parliament from the Vandavasi Lok Sabha constituency for two terms after getting elected as a Dravida Munnetra Kazhagam candidate in 1967 and 1971.
+He served as a member of parliament from the Wandiwash Lok Sabha constituency for two terms after getting elected as a Dravida Munnetra Kazhagam candidate in 1967 and 1971.
 He was elected twice to the Tamil Nadu legislative assembly as an Anna Dravida Munnetra Kazhagam candidate from Anaicut constituency in the 1980 election and from Arcot constituency in 1991 election.

 Early life and education

 Viswanathan was born in a Mudaliar family near Gudiyattam.
 He obtained a master's degree in economics from Loyola College and completed law from Madras University.
 His leadership skills were noticed by C. N. Annadurai and the DMK party chose him to contest the elections in 1967.

 Career

 Currently, Dr. G Viswanathan holds these offices: